ilios/ilios/custom/email_templates/README.md

-Put your customized and school-specific emails template in here.
+Put your customized and school-specific email templates in here.